-If the decision is negative, the student may submit a written appeal to the President within five (5) calendar days of receipt of the Committee's decision.
+If the decision is negative, the student may submit a written appeal to the Vice-President of Academics and Student Affairs within five (5) calendar days of receipt of the Committee's decision.
 The President will review the case and make a decision within five (5) calendar days of the appeal.
+The President's decision is final.